mae-su/MMRK-v2/MMRK Docs/hardware/Bezel.md

 ![[Pasted image 20230829011715.png]]
 The bezel is the front cover of the kiosk.
-Keep in mind that the four screws also hold standoffs that the backplate sits on.
-So as tempting as it may be, **it's risky to remove these screws.** The standoffs being tightened on these four screws in addition to the screws being tightened to the frame means that these screws may get damaged or damage something when removed.

-If you need to remove these screws to remove or replace the faceplate, you'll need to find a way to first untighten the standoffs and the outer rear screws on the kiosk.
-This means half to full disassembly of the kiosk, so if you can, try to avoid this!
+If you need to remove these screws to remove or replace the faceplate, slightly loosen the the outer rear screws of the kiosk.
+Then, untighten the front screws holding the faceplate in place.

+The bezel has a tight fit with the display.
+Be gentle when removing or replacing it, or you might damage the display.

+These four screws are also what four internal standoffs sit on to mount the display to the backplate.
+These standoffs are the kiosk's primary structural support, so removing these means the display is only secured by the standoffs used to mount the Raspberry Pi.
+Use caution when removing these screws, as the standoffs are secured to them.